mediabrix/mediabrix-cordova_phonegap/README.md

   }
  ```

- That same view should call the pause function whenever view disappears:
+ That same view should call the pause function whenever the view disappears:
  ```
    onPause:function() {
     window.cordova.plugins.MediaBrix.pause();